knurling-rs/defmt/book/src/setup.md

 ---

 That is already it for setting up `defmt` for your library!
-See the next chapter for additional steps for applications.
+Continue to the [next page](setup-app.md) for additional steps for applications.